 If you’re reading this page, chances are you’re curious about giving up drinking alcohol, and exploring what your life would be like without its effects.
 Or at least breaking free from routinely drinking.

-In this post I’ll share with you some of the reasons why you might enjoy life alcohol free, and why this is such a cool, liberating move.
+In this post I’ll share with you some of the reasons why we might enjoy life alcohol free, and why this is such a cool, liberating move.
 This post is to help others who share this desire but aren’t sure how to go forward.

 So if you’re curious about saying goodbye to the red, cheerio to the white or adios to the beer . . . read on!